 Revv Amplification is a Canadian company that is truly innovating its way to fame.
-They released some very popular tube heads.
-They have caught the attention of many players worldwide.
+They released some very popular tube heads that took the metal community by storm.
+As a result, they have caught the attention of many players worldwide.

 The G3 distortion is part of their Generator series pedal line.
 It’s a huge contender in the world of distortion stomp boxes.
 With some great EQ and switching options, the G3 may be just what your guitar sound is missing.